Fast collisional electron heating and relaxation in thin foils driven by a circularly polarized ultraintense short-pulse laser: Results and discussion

 The high-energy electrons created with LP facilitate a better spatial homogenization of the energy density than with CP.
 Their slow thermalization results in a more spatially homogeneous target heating, since they can recirculate several times through the plasma.
-In a potential application, one would therefore have to make a compromise between good thermalization and homogenization.
+In a potential application, one should therefore make a compromise between good thermalization and homogenization.
 Another parameter that can be used to control homogenization is target thickness; decreasing it helps for a faster homogenization of the plasma heating.
 However, a thinner target will also explode faster hydrodynamically, which would give a HED application a shorter time frame to operate in.

-Meanwhile, the energy density in the self-consistent ionization simulation still has a distinct gradient throughout the length of the target at $t=\unit[500]{fs}$ indicating that thermalization is taking longer.
-The lower temperature and electron density reached with self-consistent ionization result in around an order of magnitude lower energy density compared to the fixed ionization results.
+Meanwhile, the self-consistent simulation gives an exponentially decreasing energy density profile throughout the target at $t=\unit[500]{fs}$, indicating that thermalization is taking longer.
+The lower temperature and electron density reached with self-consistent ionization result in approximately an order of magnitude lower energy density compared to the fixed-ionization results.
 However, there is still a significant region with $\mathcal{P}_{\ee}>\unit[1]{Gbar}$ in the self-consistent ionization simulation at $t=\unit[500]{fs}$.
-The energy density does not homogenize as efficiently in the self-consistent ionization case, partly due to a decreased ability of the target to thermalize fast electrons (stemming from lower $\bar{Z}^{*}$), and partly due to the inhomogeneity of the ionization profile which affects the bulk electron density profile.
+In this case, the energy density does not homogenize as efficiently, partly due to a decreased ability of the target to thermalize fast electrons (stemming from lower $\bar{Z}^{*}$), and partly due to the inhomogeneity of the ionization profile which affects the bulk electron density profile.

 As a consequence of the strong gradients in $\mathcal{P}_{\ee}$ around the target front side, a shock wave is launched.
 The shock wave presents itself as a sharp jump in electron pressure, most clearly seen close to $x=\unit[8.0]{\micro{m}}$ in the $t=\unit[500]{fs}$ panel in figure~\ref{fig:electron_E-dens}.
-The details of shock formation are sensitive to the laser and target parameters, and are more clearly seen from the ion phase space, as will be addressed by a paper in preparation~\citep{IonPaper2019}.
-However, no ion reflection occurs at the shock front, which means that the shock is hydrodynamic-like in its nature.
+The details of shock formation are sensitive to the laser and target parameters, and are more clearly seen from the ion phase space, as will be addressed by a paper in preparation~\citep{IonPaper2020}.
+However, no ion reflection occurs at the shock front, which means that the shock is hydrodynamic like in its nature.